 If you know there will be toiletries at your destination you can use, then pack lighter.
 I’ve got a skin condition that makes me react badly to some brands, so I tend to bring my own.

 Packing Light Winter Edition: Entertainment And Working on the Road

 For a week, I always make sure I have room for a tablet/Kindle and a book in case of delays.
 I’ll also have my travel journal and a couple of pens.
 When I am working on the road, I’ll have my laptop with me.
-I’ve just changed from a widescreen to a smaller version, which should make that easier.
+I’ve changed from a widescreen to a smaller version to make that easier.

 All of these will normally fit in my personal item, along with my essentials.
 Don’t forget your memory device of choice, all the necessary cables, and your travel adaptor.
 I keep mine in a clear bag (a pencil case, and much cheaper than a specially designed bag), so there’s less chance of my returning without a crucial piece of kit.
 Those plastic coiled hair ties are great for keeping the cables tightly wound together, avoiding a mass exit of wires every time you open the bag.

 I keep a checklist of my absolute essentials for any trip.
 That includes